pytorch/executorch/docs/source/examples-end-to-end-to-lower-model-to-delegate.md

-# An end-to-end example to lower a model as a delegate
+# Lowering a Model as a Delegate

 Audience: ML Engineers, who are interested in applying delegates to accelerate their program in runtime